AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 ...
 ```

-Since `add` is inlined you would next check the size of the executeable file with and without inlining of the function.
+Since `add` is inlined you would next check the size of the executable file with and without inlining of the function.

 You might also want to selectively control where a function is inlined.
-Say you have a function that is called in many places but only in one place (eg innermost loop)) is performance critical.
+Say you have a function that is called in many places but only in one place (eg. innermost loop)) is performance critical.
 The only way to (currently) do this is to have two variations.

 ```go
 // addInlined is only used in performance critical code